 These two teachers are bringing their skills to two schools in the Columbus area, and hope to provide reading tutoring services to more than 60 children this upcoming academic year.
 But they need your help.
 The help of people like you who want to give back to their communities and to children and families in need.

 I began using it exclusively with my English Language Learners in my elementary school.
 My results are listed in the Impact Section of this website.
 I also Co-Founded Reading BootCamp, LLC, with Emily Book in 2016 to privately tutor students who struggled with reading.
 My tutoring business grew and grew, and I eventually left the public school to focus on my one-on-one students.
-I have also trained others to use the Barton so that they can tutor in my community.
-There are not enough Barton tutors in Columbus!
-Contact us if you want to become a Barton tutor and we can help you get started.
+I have also trained others to use structured literacy programs so that they can tutor in my community.
+There are not enough structured literacy tutors in Columbus!
+Contact us if you want to become a tutor and we can help you get started.

 Unfortunately, there are many situations where the parents are unable to afford this specialized reading program, or their schools do not provide it or even recognize that they need it.
 So, that's why we have created United Readers of America.